andreimitea30/logo_analyzer/README.md

 # LOGO SIMILARITY

-The program was designed to extract websites from a dataframe in order to create groups of logos from different companies keeping track of colours, feelings and other characteristics.
+The program was designed to extract websites from a dataframe in order to create groups of logos from different companies keeping track of colors, feelings and other characteristics.

 ## COMMAND LINE ARGUMENTS AND USAGE